 In fact, you have to repeat the cycle two more times to be sure that vinegar is gone.
 However, if you can still smell vinegar then complete another cycle but with warm water.
 The heat sure heats things up.

-8. Clean The Exterior.
+8. Clean The Exterior of Coffee Maker.

 The internal area of your coffee maker is pretty much spotless and flawless now.
 However, your soul will not get its peace unless the coffee maker looks as good as it is.
 So, you need to clean the outer part of it as well.